Luzkan/NotifAyy/README.md

 * When a YouTuber uploads a new video
 * When a blogger posts new blogpost
 * When Wikipedia page get edited
-* Track when a site is available
+* When a site/subsite becomes available
 * ...and many many more!

 ## Usage